CodeCzar01/Winzi-Collection/README.md

 # Winzi Collection

-Winzi Collection is a fashion brand website where users can shop for fashion products.
+Winzi Collection is a fashion brand where users can shop for fashion products.
 The site is responsive and designed using react with a modern interface to deliver a smooth user experience.

 ## Features
 - Professional, interactive and Responsive design that works on all screen sizes